Business Savings Products – General Terms and Conditions

 3.1 If a payment is fraudulently or mistakenly paid into your Account, it may be removed from your Account later at our sole discretion.

 3.2 If an unauthorised or incorrectly executed payment transaction occurs, the Business is entitled to rectification, provided the Business notifies us without undue delay on becoming aware of the transaction.
-There will usually be undue delay if the Business fail to notify us within 30 calendar days of receiving a statement of account showing the relevant transaction.
-Failure to notify us within 13 months of the transaction will always amount to undue delay.

 3.3 If the Business fails to notify us in accordance with section 3.2 or if the Business acts fraudulently in relation to the Account, the Business will be liable for all losses.
 If the Business acts without reasonable care and losses are caused, the Business shall also be liable for them.